Archetypal Neurogenetic Disorders

 - Everolimus (mTOR inhibitor): FDA-approved for SEGA, renal AML, and refractory TSC seizures — directly targets the molecular defect

-- Vigabatrin: first-line for TSC infantile spasms (~95% response); EPISTOP trial showed preventive treatment before seizure onset improves outcomes
+- Vigabatrin: first-line for TSC infantile spasms (~90–95% spasm cessation in TSC — markedly higher than the ~50% seen in non-TSC infantile spasms); EPISTOP trial showed preventive treatment before seizure onset improves outcomes

 - Surveillance: brain MRI (SEGA to age 25), renal imaging (AML), echo (infancy), CT chest (LAM in females), serial EEG in infants